giove91/arithmat/README.md

 ### Import

-All defined classes can be imported at once:
+All defined classes and functions can be imported at once:

 ```sage
 from arithmat import *
 ```

-Alternatively, it is possible to import only specific classes.
+Alternatively, it is possible to import only specific classes and/or functions.
 For example:

 ```sage
 from arithmat import ArithmeticMatroid, ToricArithmeticMatroid
 ```